enmanuelduran/enmascript/content/articles/2021-04-03-understanding-singly-linked-lists-and-some-of-their-uses.md

 ![](/images/2021-04-06-alg-o-n-complexity.svg#image-type=no-border-limied-width;)

-## Space Complexity of Linked Lists
+## Space Complexity of linked lists

-The space required for a linked list is directly correlated with the number of nodes that it holds, this means that the more nodes we have the more space we use and this grows linearly per node which makes linked lists <mark>O(n) for Space complexity.</mark>
+The space required for a linked list is directly correlated with the number of nodes that it holds, this means that the more nodes we have the more space we use and this grows linearly per node which makes linked lists <mark>**O(n)** for Space complexity.</mark>

 ## Use cases and why to learn about them